synergy-design-system/synergy-design-system/packages/assets/README.md

 - **logos:** a collection of various logos (such as the variants of the SICK brand logo)
 - **icons:** the standard icons based on [Material Icons](https://fonts.google.com/icons)
 - **system-icons:** a small subset of icons, that are internally used by the Synergy components
+- **component-thumbnails:** preview icons of components, used in the Synergy documentation page

 The source of the assets can be found at [Figma](https://www.figma.com/file/bZFqk9urD3NlghGUKrkKCR/Synergy-Digital-Design-System?type=design&node-id=104-233&mode=design&t=GPu4VVd9yffLLAaS-0)